Literature & Music

 Au contraire, mes frères!
 I was simply addressing the conventional wisdom that the record was the be-all and end-all of pop music in the mid- to late 1960s.
 While claims of its long-term influence have been exaggerated beyond all comprehension, there’s no refuting the fundamental effect Sgt.
 Pepper has had on the popular culture of its day.

 However, one of the downsides of its release sealed the group’s eventual doom, i.e. the impossibility of reproducing Sgt.
 Pepper’s contents in concert and on tour, making it a virtual one-off.
-This became true of the bulk of the Beatles’ output at this stage in their development, one of several reasons the band stopped touring at the end of August 1966.
+This became true of the bulk of the Beatles’ output at this latter stage in their development, one of several reasons the band stopped touring at the end of August 1966.

 Today, of course, that argument would never hold up.
 The irony of using that strategy as a pretext for their breakup (or one of the explanations offered for same) is apocryphal at best.
 If the Beatles had only waited a few more years — say, around the time Pink Floyd ventured onto the scene with Dark Side of the Moon — they could have easily replicated their album in its entirety without noticeable loss of authenticity.

 Hogwash and balderdash!
-Wishful thinking you might say?
+Wishful thinking you might add?
 Hmm, perhaps!
 But as we know from pop-music history, there were forces beyond their control (and already at play) in the year 1967 that would continue to drive the Beatles apart as a coherent working unit.
 For the sake of this post, let it be said that Sgt.
 Pepper remains a masterpiece of pop-music confection, one that expanded their artistic horizons to unheard-of heights.

-The setup was a positively striking one: moving away from their earlier clean-cut image, the Beatles announced to the pop-music world that they had transformed from the drab, cutesy-pie teen idols of the early 60s into the hip, alternative Mod-style artists of the “Summer of Love.”
+The setup was a positively striking one: moving away from their earlier clean-cut image, the Beatles announced to the pop-music world that they had transformed from the drab, cutesy-pie teen idols of the early 60s into the hip, alternative Mod-style artists of the so-called “Summer of Love.”
 And in spite of the portentous opening lines, the Beatles have never gone “in and out of style,” but have stayed on the cusp of the avant-garde:

 It was twenty years ago today